sqram/basic-reflux/readme.md

     * listenable: [MyAction],
     * or, this.listenTo(MyActions.foo, this.foo)

 4. Connect Components to Stores via mixins.
+Inside components:
     * mixins: [Reflux.listenTo(MyStore, "sendMessage")], or,
     * mixins: [Reflux.connect(MyStore, "stateToSetAutomatically")]
     * technically you are making the component listen to store